nothing-githb/swottgo/README.md

 ```
 "swotide.openTftp" : "tftp ${clicked_rel_path}"
 ```
-If this code is run on the example folder, below code will be run in the terminal.
+If this code is run on the `example` folder (with right click), below code will be run in the terminal.

 ```
 $ tftp example